mendix/RestServices/README.md

 1. For each primitive *key*/*value* pair in the JSON object, a matching\* primitive attribute is searched in the transient object.
 If found, the *value* is parsed and set.
 2. If the primitive is of type string, but the member with the same name in the transient object is a reference, the process assumes that the string value represents an url.
 The url is then fetched using a GET request and its result is also interpreted as JSON and deserialized.
 The resulting object is assigned to the reference.
-3. If the member in the *target* object is a reference, and the *value* is a JSON object, a new object of the child type of the reference is intantiated, and the JSON *value* is parsed into that object; which then is stored in the references.
+3. If the member in the *target* object is a reference, and the *value* is a JSON object, a new object of the child type of the reference is instantiated, and the JSON *value* is parsed into that object; which then is stored in the references.
 4. If the member in the *target* object is a referenceset, and the *value* is a JSON array of JSON objects, well, that works the same as a mentioned in *3.* but then a complete referenceset is filled.
 5. If you need to parse a JSON array of primitive values, use a referenceset that has as child `RestServices.Primitive`.
 These objects can hold a JSON primitive and allows to create primitive lists which don't exist natively in Mendix.

 \* <small>A member name matches if the names are the same in a case sensitive way.
 The module will also look for attributes that have an additional underscore (`_`) as prefix.
-This is to be able to prevent name collisions with references and to be able to use attributes with a name that are reserved within mendix.
-For assocations, the module name is never considered</small>
+This is to be able to prevent name collisions with references and to be able to use attributes with a name that are reserved within Mendix.
+For associations, the module name is never considered</small>

 For example `https://www.rijksmuseum.nl/api/en/collection/?key=XXXXX&format=json&q=geertgen` generates the following JSON (shortened a bit for readability) which can be parsed into the domain model as shown below, assuming that parsing starts with an instance of the `Query` entity.
 Note that only some specific attributes of interest are made part of the domain model.